FEniCS/dolfinx/demo/pde/built-in_meshes/python/documentation.rst

 .. _demo_pde_built-in_meshes_python_documentation:

-Test built in meshes
+Built-in meshes
 ====================

-This demo is implemented in a single Python file, :download:`demo_built-in.py`, and demonstrates use of the built in meshes in DOLFIN.
+This demo is implemented in a single Python file, :download:`demo_built-in.py`, and demonstrates use of the built-in meshes in DOLFIN.

 .. include:: ../common.txt